Yugivarma/Customer-Churn-Prediction/README.md

 ## ▶️ Running the Application

 ### 1️⃣ Install Dependencies
 Ensure you have Flask installed.
-If not, install it using pip install Flask.
+If not, install it using `pip install Flask`.

 ### 2️⃣ Run the Flask App
 Run the application script using python app.py in the Anaconda Prompt.